Aromatic and clumped multi-indices: algebraic structure and Hopf embeddings: Free edges, graftings, cuts, and Hopf embeddings

 \subsection{Free edges and extended maps}

-Similar to the free Novikov algebra which is embedded in the Novikov algebra, we define the aromatic and clumped equivalent of such notions. \begin{definition} Let $\overline{A_0}$ and $\overline{T}$ be the spaces of aromas and trees with free edges given by
+Let us extend the aromatic trees and aromatic multi-indices to include free edges and higher weight. \begin{definition} Let $\overline{A_0}$ and $\overline{T}$ be the spaces of aromas and trees with free edges given by

 where $A_0^{(n)}$ and $T^{(n)}$ are the spaces of aromas with $n$ free edges and space of rooted trees with $n$ free edges.
 Then we define the space of aromatic trees with free edges by

 The weight is extended as the total number of the edges minus the number of vertices for tree-like structures.
 Analogously, let the aromatic multi-indices with higher weight,